Each lung is made up of 2 or 3 sections called lobes. A lobectomy is the surgical removal of one of these sections from the lung.

 Description of Procedure

-A lobectomy may be done in one of two ways:
+A lobectomy may be done in 1 of 2 ways:

 - Traditional thoracotomy—A large incision will be made.
 The ribs will be spread.
-The doctor will locate and remove the lung lobe.
+The lung lobe will be located and removed.

 Immediately After Procedure